• Skip to main content

 Signposts say 'squatting' and 'protection of property'.

-Whether some land is registered or unregistered is relevant to the concept of adverse possession.
+Whether land is registered or unregistered is relevant to the concept of adverse possession.

 This is important because the law on adverse possession differs according to whether the land is registered or unregistered.
-The Land Registration Act 2002 changed the way in which adverse possession applied from October 2003.
+The Land Registration Act 2002 changed how adverse possession applied from October 2003.

 An aerial view of a plot of land.